pzaino/DTBLib/README.md

 # DTBLib: Device Tree Blob Parsing Library

+**Please note:** This library is still under development.
+It is not yet ready for use.

 **Overview:**

 DTBLib is a specialized library designed for reading and parsing Device Tree Blob (DTB) files.
 Developed in strict adherence to ANSI C standards, this library is distinct for its lack of dependencies on the Standard C Library (SCL).
 This unique attribute makes DTBLib particularly suited for use in environments where standard library support is unavailable or undesirable.